SimPLU3D/simplu3D-rules/README.md

 It provides 3D geographic models in order to automatically check morphological rules from local urban regulation (i.e. maximal height, distances between objects) expressed in proposed formalizations.
 These functionalities allow many possible applications such as generation of building layout to test several regulation scenarios, assisting architect in building design or simplify construction permit inspection.

 The project is developed over 3D GIS Open-Source library [GeOxygene](http://oxygene-project.sourceforge.net) concerning geometric operators and 3D visualization.
-The project contains two independent modules for rules management in two different packages:
-* package gru3D : a relatively simple model based an XML description of the rules with a GUI to handle rules ([Brasebin, 2011](http://recherche.ign.fr/labos/cogit/publiCOGITDetail.php?idpubli=4120&portee=chercheur&id=59&duree=100&nomcomplet=Brasebin;Mickael));
-* package simplu : a more advanced model with rules described in [OCL language](http://www.omg.org/spec/OCL/) that allows a great expressivity ([Brasebin, 2014](http://recherche.ign.fr/labos/cogit/publiCOGITDetail.php?idpubli=5016&portee=chercheur&id=59&duree=100&nomcomplet=Brasebin;Mickael))  .

 Conditions for use
 ---------------------